 Welcome to Mastery High School of Camden, home of the Warriors!
 We serve students in grades 9-12 and will graduate our first senior class in June 2020.

 With AP classes and dual enrollment, our students can earn college credit while they are still in high school.
 They can also explore various careers through our internship and automotive tech programs, get one-on-one coaching from college & career advisors and help to prepare for the ACT.

 Opportunities?
 We’ve got them!
-From sports and robotics to international travel and music, students have tons to choose from.
+From sports and robotics to travel and music, students have tons to choose from.

 Check out the video below to learn more.

 - Dual enrollment with Camden County College to earn an associate degree while still in high school